 - When the interface was created

 - The creation and deletion of virtual circuits

 - LOA generation

 Click Toggle Details to view more information about the event.

-You can find the LOA and any service orders on the Documents page.
+From here you can find and download the LOA and any service orders on the Documents page.